peppymastermind/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 printenv (script that lists environment variables.) set | less (Create a script that lists all local variables and environment variables, and functions.)
-BEST ="School" (Create a script that creates a new local variable)
+BEST ="School" (Create a script that creates a new local variable) export BEST="School" (Create a script that creates a new global variable.)